Henauxg/ghx_proc_gen/README.md

 - `ProcGenSimplePlugin`: Really simple, just here to generate and spawn the nodes assets.
 See [its sources](bevy_ghx_proc_gen/src/gen/simple_plugin.rs).

 - `ProcGenDebugPlugin`: Just a bit more complex, and not focused on performance but rather on demos & debugging use-cases.
-You can view the generation one step at a time, see where the contradiction occurs, ...
+You can view the generation one step at a time, see where the contradiction occurs and more.
 See [its sources](bevy_ghx_proc_gen/src/gen/debug_plugin.rs).

-Both of those `plugins` start their work when you insert the components inside a `GeneratorBundle` on an `Entity`.
+Both of those `plugins` start their work when you insert the components from a `GeneratorBundle` on an `Entity`.

 ### Cargo features of `bevy_ghx_proc_gen`